bootstrap-vue/bootstrap-vue/src/components/tooltip/README.md

 These events work for both the component and directive versions of tooltip.

-Note the trigger element mist exist in the DOM and be in a visible state in order for the tooltip to show.
+Note the trigger element must exist in the DOM and be in a visible state in order for the tooltip to show.